Hidde-Heijnen/mlmi-vault/010 - Classes/NLP/Lecture notes/lecture 2.md

 **Derivation**: creates new words
 - logic, logical, logician
 - semi-productive.
 Applies to some words
-- irregular: the same type of change might change the meaning of different words differently
+- irregular: the same type of change might change the meaning of different words differently, and can't be applied to many other words (escapee, cricketee)
 - affect meaning of the word
 	- Would be a different sign in ASL